-pursuant to the requirements of ARM 10.55.602, school districts shall:

-- (a) establish curriculum and assessment development processes as a cooperative effort of personnel licensed and endorsed in the program area and trustees, administrators, other teachers, students, specialists, parents, community, and, when appropriate, tribal representatives and state resource people; - (b) review curricula at least every five years or consistent with the state's standards revision schedule, and modify, as needed, to meet educational goals of the continuous school improvement plan pursuant to ARM 10.55.601; - (c) review materials and resources necessary for implementation of the curriculum and assessment at least every five years, or consistent with the state's standards revision schedule that are consistent with the goals of the continuous school improvement plan; and - (d) review curricula and instructional materials and resources to ensure the inclusion of the distinct and unique cultural heritage and contemporary portrayal of American Indians. - (5) The school district shall develop and implement its assessment plan used to measure student progress ensuring alignment to the local curriculum in all program areas. - (a) The assessment plan shall be included in the continuous school improvement plan and be in place within two years following the development of local curriculum. - (b) School districts shall use appropriate multiple measures and methods, including state-level achievement information obtained by administration of assessments pursuant to the requirements of ARM 10.56.101, to assess student progress in achieving content standards and content-specific grade-level learning progressions in all program areas.

-to the requirements of ARM 10.55.602, school districts shall:

-- (a) establish curriculum and assessment development processes as a cooperative effort of personnel licensed and endorsed in the program area and trustees, administrators, other teachers, students, specialists, parents-families, community members, and, when appropriate, tribal representatives and state resource people-staff; - (b) review curricula at least every five years or consistent with the state's standards revision schedule, and modify, as needed, to meet the educational goals of the continuous school improvement integrated action plan pursuant to ARM 10.55.601; - (c) review materials and resources necessary for implementation of the curriculum and assessment at least every five years, or consistent with the state's standards revision schedule, that are consistent with the goals of the continuous school improvement integrated action plan pursuant to ARM 10.55.601; and - (d) review curricula and instructional materials and resources to ensure the inclusion of the distinct and unique cultural hertage heritages and contemporary portrayal of American Indians. - (5) The school district shall develop and implement its an assessment plan that supports progression, growth and proficiency and deeper learning, promotes demonstrations of student learnings, and used to measure measures student progress ensuring alignment to the local curriculum in all program areas pursuant to ARM 10.56.101. - (a) The assessment plan shall be included in the continuous school improvement integrated action plan pursuant to ARM 10.55.601 and be in place within two years following the development of local curriculum. - (b) School districts shall use appropriate multiple measures and methods, including state-level achievement information obtained by administration of assessments pursuant to the requirements of ARM 10.56.101, to assess
+measure its effectiveness. (a) The examination of program effectiveness using assessment results shall be supplemented with information about graduates and other students no longer in attendance. (b) The information obtained shall be considered in curriculum and assessment development.
+(4) For content standards in all program areas pursuant to the requirements of ARM 10.55.602, school districts shall: information obtained by administration of assessments pursuant to ARM 10.56.101 to examine the educational learning program and measure its effectiveness. (a) This examination of program effectiveness using assessment results shall include current students and be supplemented with information about graduates and other students no longer in attendance; and (b) The information obtained shall be considered in curriculum and assessment development.
+(4) For content standards in all program areas pursuant to the requirements of ARM 10.55.602, school districts shall: The Continuous improvement plan has been replaced with the integrated action plan. (a) establish curriculum and assessment development processes as a cooperative effort of personnel licensed and endorsed in the program area and trustees, administrators, other teachers, students, specialists, parents, community, and, when appropriate, tribal representatives and state resource people; (b) review curricula at least every five years or consistent with the state's standards revision schedule, and modify, as needed, to meet educational goals of the continuous school improvement plan pursuant to ARM 10.55.601; (c) review materials and resources necessary for implementation of the curriculum and assessment at least every five years, or consistent with the state's standards revision schedule that are consistent with the goals of the continuous school improvement plan; and (d) review curricula and instructional materials and resources to ensure the inclusion of the distinct and unique cultural heritage and contemporary portrayal of American Indians. (a) establish curriculum and assessment development processes as a cooperative effort of personnel licensed and endorsed in the program area and trustees, administrators, other teachers, students, specialists, parents-families, community members, and, when appropriate, tribal representatives and state resource people_staff; (b) review curricula at least every five years or consistent with the state's standards revision schedule, and modify, as needed, to meet the educational goals of the continuous school improvement integrated action plan pursuant to ARM 10.55.601; (c) review materials and resources necessary for implementation of the curriculum and assessment at least every five years, or consistent with the state's standards revision schedule, that are consistent with the goals of the continuous school improvement integrated action plan pursuant to ARM 10.55.601; and (d) review curricula and instructional materials and resources to ensure the inclusion of the distinct and unique cultural heritage heritages and contemporary portrayal of American Indians.
+(5) The school district shall develop and implement its assessment plan used to measure student progress ensuring alignment to the local curriculum in all program areas.
+(5) The school district shall develop and implement its an assessment plan that supports progression, growth and proficiency, promotes demonstrations of student learnings, and used to measure measures student progress ensuring Emphasizing a proficiency-based learner model.